 Caution: To avoid unnecessary resets, SGI strongly recommends a private network dedicated to cluster communication.
 (The rest of this document refers to the private network.)
+For coexecution with CXFS, a private network is required.

 Cluster

 The cluster is the set of nodes in the pool that have been defined as a cluster.
 A cluster is identified by a simple name; this name must be unique within the pool.